Abbykus/Abbycus-ESP32-C3-Development-Board/Examples/MicroPython/README.md

 ampy --port COM5 run blink.py   *(Windows)*

-Now you should see the ESP-12F LED blink once per second for 30 seconds.
+Now you should see the on-board LED blink once per second for 30 seconds.

 ### AUTO-RUN PYTHON SCRIPTS
 Python scripts can be automatically executed after Micropython boots.